-The University's governing body is the Council, a mixture of elected staff, students, graduates and outside appointees.
+The University's governing body is Council and its membership consists of a mixture of elected staff, student, alumnus and external appointees.
 The Vice-Chancellor, the University's chief academic and administrative officer, is also a member.

-From 01 January 2016 the composition of Council is as follows:
+From 1 January 2020 the composition of Council is as follows:

 - Four persons appointed by the relevant Minister.

 - One person, being Māori and able to advise Council on issues relevant to Māori, appointed by Council following a call for expressions of interest from iwi and other Māori individuals or groups.

 - The Vice-Chancellor by virtue of his/her holding office as the chief executive officer of the University of Auckland.